mathwhiz1212/proxmox-notes/PfSense.md

 `172.20.0.1`, `1.1.1.1`, and `9.9.9.9` on DNS server in setup.
 It will default to PfSense and fall back on remote DNS.

 On DHCP you can use DNS Servers: `1.1.1.1`, `9.9.9.9`, and `8.8.8.8`.

-Use consistent subnets on client and router config starting out.

 ### CLI LAN setup.